TomTheCatt/Encodid/README.md

 ### Install
 1. Download `Encodid` from Github as a `.zip` file.
 Extract all files to a desired directory.
+  (OPTIONAL) : Create a desktop shortcut to the files(`Encodid.exe` and `Encodid_Rewrite.exe`) by right clicking on the file and selecting "Create Shortcut."
+Drag this to your desktop.
-2. Run `rewrite_key.exe` to rewrite the key in `key.txt`.
+2. Run `Encodid_Rewrite.exe`(or your desktop shortcut) to rewrite the key in `key.txt`.
 The key is set to "0" and must be changed.
 A new and unique sequence will always be given.
-3. Run `main.exe` to encode or decode text. `Encodid` automatically decodes a sequence if it can, otherwise it will encode it, allowing you, the user, to type anything into the intake, and expect the correct outtake.
+3. Run `Encodid.exe`(or your desktop shortcut) to encode or decode text. `Encodid` automatically decodes a sequence if it can, otherwise it will encode it, allowing you, the user, to type anything into the intake, and expect the correct outtake.

 ### Keys
 To share a key, simply upload the text file for others to download.

-To create a new key, simply create `key.txt` if it does not already exist, and run `rewrite_key.exe`.
-It is noted that `key.txt` must remain in the same directory as `rewrite_key.exe`.
+To create a new key, simply create `key.txt` if it does not already exist, and run `Encodid_Rewrite.exe`.
+It is noted that `key.txt` must remain in the same directory as `Encodid_Rewrite.exe`.

 If you have someone else's key you want to use as your own, delete or store `key.txt` somewhere other than it's current directory.
 Add in the new key and rename it and it's extension `key.txt`.

 ### Uninstall
-Simply delete the `Encodid` file containing all files relating to `Encodid`.
+Simply delete the `Encodid` file and all relating files.
+If you added shortcuts, you may delete these.